-- 22.01 The Parties acknowledge that CUPE is the contracting party to the Dental Plan agreement and is responsible for its administration. - 22.02 While CUPE is the contracting party to the Dental Plan agreement, the Employer will send the dental monies to the Union's insurer or third party administrator on CUPE's behalf. - 22.03 CUPE will automatically enroll all Employees in Classification A in the Dental Plan with single coverage for the academic year in which they are employed. - 22.04 The Employer agrees to make deductions from the pay of Employees in Classification A for dental premiums as follows: - Prior to September 1 each year, CUPE will provide the Employer with the total annual employee contribution inclusive of 100% of the administrative cost it requires per employee for single benefit coverage for the upcoming academic year; - Provided CUPE has complied with Article 22.05(i), the Employer will deduct the total per employee amount identified in Article 22.05(i) as a lump sum amount from the first pay an employee receives in the academic year; - (iii) At the end of each month, the Employer will remit to the insurer or third party administrator identified by CUPE the total amount of dental premiums it has deducted from employees' pay.
-The Employer will also provide to the insurer or third party administrator identified by CUPE in an agreed-upon manner a report that includes the following information for each employee: - 1.
-First Name - 2.
-Last Name - 3.
-Employee ID# - 4.
-Total Amount deducted - 5.
-Date of Birth - 6.
-Gender - 7.
-Address - 8.
-Marital Status listed as "single" - 9.
-Hire Date - 22.05 Should an employee wish to make any changes to their coverage, including but not limited to: enrolling in family coverage, opting out of coverage, adding or removing dependents, and arranging for reimbursement, such requests shall be made to and coordinated between CUPE and its benefit provider. - 22.06 Any further collection or reimbursement of employee contributions, including but not limited to those arising from: early cessation of employment, leaves of absence, or insufficient funds, shall be coordinated between CUPE and its benefit provider. - 22.07 The Dental Plan has no deductibles and provides for 100% coverage for diagnostic, preventive, and palliative services, 100% for restorative, endodontic, periodontal, and surgical procedures. - 22.08 For further information regarding the terms and conditions of the Dental Plan negotiated between CUPE Local 3906 and the insurer, contact CUPE Local 3906.
+- 22.01 The Parties acknowledge that CUPE is the contracting party to the Dental Plan agreement and is responsible for its administration. - While CUPE is the contracting party to the Dental Plan agreement, the Employer will send the dental monies to the Union's insurer or third party administrator on CUPE's behalf. - 22.03 CUPE will automatically enroll all Employees in Classification A in the Dental Plan with single coverage for the academic year in which they are employed. - 22.04 The Employer agrees to make deductions from the pay of Employees in Classification A for dental premiums as follows: - (i) Prior to September 1 each year, CUPE will provide the Employer with the total annual employee contribution inclusive of 100% of the administrative cost it requires per employee for single benefit coverage for the upcoming academic year; - (ii) Provided CUPE has complied with Article 22.0(i), the Employer will deduct the total per employee amount identified in Article 22.0(i) as a lump sum amount from the first pay an employee receives in the academic year;

+- (iii) At the end of each month, the Employer will remit to the insurer or third party administrator identified by CUPE the total amount of dental premiums it has deducted from employees' pay.
+The Employer will also provide to the insurer or third party administrator identified by CUPE in an agreed-upon manner a report that includes the following information for each employee:

+- 1. First Name

+- 2. Last Name

+- 3. Employee ID#

+- 4. Total Amount deducted

+- 5. Date of Birth

+- 6. Gender

+- 7. Address

+- 8. Marital Status listed as "single"

+- 9. Hire Date

+- (iv) The Employer will send the Union a list of all employees whose earnings were less than the annual employee contribution amount referenced in Article 22.04(i) and for whom the Employer was unable to make the deduction required under Article 22.04(ii) no later than the end of the second month of each semester.
+The Union will be responsible for reaching out to those employees to complete the dental enrollment process and will facilitate their enrollment.

+- 22.05 Should an employee wish to make any changes to their coverage, including but not limited to: enrolling in family coverage, opting out of coverage, adding or removing dependents, and arranging for reimbursement, such requests shall be made to and coordinated between CUPE and its benefit provider.

+- 22.06 Any further collection or reimbursement of employee contributions, including but not limited to those arising from: early cessation of employment, leaves of absence, or insufficient funds, shall be coordinated between CUPE and its benefit provider.

+- 22.07 The Dental Plan has no deductibles and provides for 100% coverage for diagnostic, preventive, and palliative services, 100% for restorative, endodontic, periodontal, and surgical procedures.

+- 22.08 For further information regarding the terms and conditions of the Dental Plan negotiated between CUPE Local 3906 and the insurer, contact CUPE Local 3906.

-22.09 Dental Plan forms are available through the Union Office.
+- 22.09 Dental Plan forms are available through the Union Office.